 Special Thank You to the Kinsman & Ahrens Foundations for funding of positions described on this page.

-She has a BA (Stanford) in Drama & English and an MBA (University of Chicago Graduate School of Business) in finance and accounting; several years of business experience including four years as an international commercial banking officer for one of the nation's largest banks; as well as substantial writing and editing experience.
+Her BA (Stanford) in Drama & English and an MBA (University of Chicago Graduate School of Business) in finance and accounting have both helped in her non-profit work.
+She also has several years of business experience including four years as an international commercial banking officer for one of the nation's largest banks; as well as substantial writing and editing experience.

-Louise served for seven years on the board of directors (two as president) of IWRC, the primary professional association in the field; has served for fifteen years as the assistant or an associate editor of The Journal of Wildlife Rehabilitation, for five years been an instructor of IWRC's Basic Skills class, teaching classes in the western US and Canada; and has presented conference papers and authored articles on emaciation protocol for raptors, blood transfusions, and other topics.
+Louise served for seven years on the board of directors (two as president) of IWRC, the primary professional association in the field; served for fifteen years as the assistant or an associate editor of The Journal of Wildlife Rehabilitation, for five years been an instructor of IWRC's Basic Skills class, teaching classes in the western US and Canada; and has presented conference papers and authored articles on emaciation protocol for raptors, blood transfusions, and other topics; and authored a chapter on raising neonate hawks and vultures in Hand-Rearing Birds edited by Laurie Gage, DVM, and Rebecca Duerr, DVM.
 Locally, Ms. Shimmel was co-founder and first president of Oregon Wildlife Rehabilitation Association, and assisted the state Department of Fish & Wildlife to improve standards for wildlife care by re-writing the state licensing exam.
+Louise started and manages RaptorCare, an email listerv for raptor rehabilitators worldwide, with some 500 participants from 23 countries.
 She was awarded the 2011 Lifetime Achievement Award by the National Wildlife Rehabilitators Association.

-Laurin has been with Cascades Raptor Center for over 10 years, spending one year as a volunteer and demonstrating a remarkable dedication to the birds and the work we do.
+Laurin has been with Cascades Raptor Center since 2000, spending one year as a volunteer and demonstrating a remarkable dedication to the birds and the work we do.
 To 'reward' her, we kicked her upstairs, giving her the title of Assistant Director and 'doubling' her salary.
-In 2002, however, we were able to get her position funded as an AmeriCorps volunteer, and in 2003, with a grant from the Kinsman Foundation.
+In early 2002, however, we were able to get her position funded as an AmeriCorps volunteer, and in 2003, with a three-year grant from the Kinsman Foundation.

-She an excellent rehabilitator - having taken the International Wildlife Rehabilitation Council two day Basic Skills class on her own, and then, with our help, some of their advanced skills seminars, and state certification training for taking x-rays.
-She has assisted in the clinic for years, spent five weeks during 2010 at the BP oil spill response centers in the Gulf, and spent time visiting other rehab centers around the country.
+Laurin is an excellent rehabilitator - having taken the International Wildlife Rehabilitation Council two day Basic Skills and many of their advanced skills seminars, and state certification training for taking x-rays.
+She assisted in the clinic for years, spent five weeks during 2010 at the oil spill response centers in the Gulf, and spent time visiting other rehab centers around the country.
 Laurin became our Rehabilitation Director in late 2010.